UnitedEffects/ueauth/README.md

   * validate caching
   * Validate emitter

 * can you get an existing instance of provider?
+When are classes cleaned up?
+Is there a memory leak?
 * finish accounts and other ue events
   * invites
   * notification